Fife Folklore Collections Guide

 Folk Collection 34 – William A. Wilson Slide Collection.
 This collection comprises the slides that Professor Wilson took during his tenure at Utah State University (1978-1985).
 The collection also includes the work of other fieldworkers and students, who worked on the same projects of Wilson or turned in slides to Professor Wilson (or Professor Toelken), but were not part of a traditional student fieldwork project.

-Folk Collection 35 – The Barre Toelken Book Collection donated by Barre Toelken.
-This extensive book collection consists of books on American, German, and Native American folklore.
+Folk Collection 35 – The Barre Toelken Collection.
+Donated by Barre Toelken, the main collection comprises an extensive book collection on American, German, and Native American folklore.

-Folk Collection 35a – The Barre Toelken Image Collection.
+- Folk Collection 35a – The Barre Toelken Image Collection.
 This collection encompasses fieldwork images taken between 1954 and 2002, covering various folklore topics, including cemeteries and cultural traditions from Native American, German/Austrian, Japanese, and other U.S. communities.
-Additionally, there is a substantial digital collection associated with this archive.

 Folk Collection 36 – The Wayland D. Hand Collection of Superstition and Popular Belief.
 This is an extensive collection of categorized and cross-referenced beliefs, spanning 600 linear feet.
 Compiled by Wayland D. Hand, his colleagues, and students during his tenure at UCLA, the collection includes over 600,000 3x5 index cards, each documenting a belief with minimal informant or contextual data.
 Sources range from books and individuals to ephemeral materials.
 Organized alphabetically in ten card file cabinets, the collection was donated to Utah State University by UCLA.
 Due to its size, it is accessible only in the Fife Room, Tanner Reading Room, Special Collections and Archives, Merrill-Cazier Library.

 Folk Collection 38 – The Latinx Voices Project.
-This project is part of Utah State University's Northern Utah Speaks; it includes 45 oral interviews with people from Cache Valley Utah's Latino/a population.
+This project is part of Utah State University's Northern Utah Speaks; it includes 45 oral interviews with people from Cache Valley, Utah's Latino/a population.
 The collection includes cassette tapes, audio CDs, interview transcripts and, if included, images of the interviewee.
-There is also a robust digital collection.

-Folk Collection 39 – FolkBistro Podcasts.
-A series of podcasts exploring folklore topics, such as interviews with visiting scholars, fresh student fieldwork, selections from the Fife Folklore Archives and folklore pedagogy.
-FolkBistro is a production of Utah State University's Merrill–Cazier Library in partnership with the USU Folklore Program.
-There is a robust digital collection.
+Folk Collection 39 – FolkBistro Podcasts, 2008.
+A short series of podcasts exploring folklore topics, such as interviews with visiting scholars, fresh student fieldwork, selections from the Fife Folklore Archives and folklore pedagogy.
+FolkBistro was a production of Utah State University's Merrill–Cazier Library in partnership with the USU Folklore Program in 2008.

 Folk Collections 40 - 49

 Folk Collection 40 – Peggy Seeger Folk Song Collection.
-The Collection consists of published books from prolific folk song collectors and singers Peggy Seeger and Ewan MacColl.
+The main collection consists of published books from prolific folk song collectors and singers Peggy Seeger and Ewan MacColl.

 Folk Collection 42 – Logan Canyon Land Use Management Oral History Collection.
-This collection consists of oral histories gathered in 2008 of people who have worked in or enjoyed the Canyon during the last century and include the stories of ranchers, recreationists, scientists, activists, scholars, foresters and sheepherders adds cultural depth to the work of scientists, engineers and academics.
-There is also a robust digital collection.
+This collection consists of oral histories gathered in 2008 from people who have worked in or enjoyed Logan Canyon over the past century.
+The interviews include the stories of ranchers, recreationists, scientists, activists, scholars, foresters, and sheepherders, adding cultural depth to the work of scientists, engineers, and academics.

 Folk Collection 43 – Westminster College Student Folklore Collection.